 The following Sick Leave provisions shall apply

-After three months continuous employment a full time employee shall be entitled to ten (10) working days paid sick leave for the subsequent twelve months of employment, and an additional ten (10) working days for each subsequent twelve month period.
-The entitlement shall be pro-rated for part time employees except that a part-time employee shall receive no fewer than five (5) working days paid sick leave for the subsequent twelve months of employment and a minimum of five (5) additional working days for each subsequent twelve month period.
+After three months continuous employment an employee shall be entitled to ten (10) working days paid sick leave for the subsequent twelve months of employment, and an additional ten (10) working days for each subsequent twelve month period.

 16.1.1 For those employees where superior entitlements exist, such entitlements shall be retained by the individuals concerned.